Restaurant-Style North Indian Dum Aloo Recipe

 • Don’t skip roasting the potatoes in the dry masala before adding the gravy.
 This helps inject the potatoes with a ton of flavour!

-• If you are unable to find Deggi Mirch, substitute with Paprika.
+• If you are unable to find Deggi Mirch, substitute with paprika.
 The chilli powder used here is used mostly for colour and not for spice.

 Serving Suggestions